tangollama/cis411_lab1/labreports/LAB_jb1763.md

 3. Allowing authorized parties to issue queries that traverse the TB's of data stored in your datastore(s).
 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

-What architectural pattern(s) will you employee to support each of these needs?
+What architectural pattern(s) will you employ to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+*I would recommend a microservice architecture with different teams working on different services.
+Microservices make it easier to define work for the growing company because employees will be assigned to specific Microservices.
+Each microservice could then take care of different sets of requirements.
+Eg: If we need custom optimized queries for our large amounts of data, we could create a service that we can request through and it can do intelligent searches such as memoizing common searches and updating that memoized model periodically.
+Other team members won't have to worry about how they are getting the data because they can treat it as a service that we can then provide for third parties.

+In addition, within the microservice architecture framework, some of these services such as querying data stores and consuming bursts of new volunteer opportunities could be set up as Master-Slave architecture for improved efficiency, while other requirements like enabling researchers to examine patterns could be as simple as an API service layer.*

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).